Phosphor Dot Fossils: Dig Dug (Atari 8-bit computers, 1983)

 Dig Dug Statistics For theLogBook

-At present, theLogBook has 1,643 views spread across 12 videos for Dig Dug, with his channel currently having around hours worth of content for Dig Dug.
-This is 1.19% of the total watchable video on theLogBook's YouTube channel.
+At present, theLogBook has 1,643 views spread across 12 videos for Dig Dug, with the game making up 2 hours of published video on his channel.
+This is 1.12% of the total watchable video for Dig Dug on theLogBook's YouTube channel.